 High voltage kiosk maintenance works will take place on the Bathurst campus on Saturday, January 18 and Sunday, January 19.

 Power outages of more than one hour are expected when this work is carried out.
-Schedule dates and time for affected buildings can be found here.
+Schedule dates and time for affected buildings.

 The construction of a new roundabout and associated upgrading of the road entrance at Panorama Avenue, Bathurst, will require the closure of this entrance to the campus for the period of January 6 to February 7, 2014.